 In the event the accelerator pedal becomes stuck or entrapped, apply steady and firm pressure to the brake pedal to slow your vehicle and reduce engine power.
 If you experience this condition, apply the brakes and bring your vehicle to a safe stop.
-Turn the engine off, shift to position ${\bf P}$ and apply the parking brake, then inspect the accelerator pedal for any interferences.
+Turn the engine off, shift to park (P) and apply the parking brake.
+Inspect the accelerator pedal and the area around it for any items or debris that may be obstructing its movement.
 If none are found and the condition persists, have your vehicle towed to the nearest authorized dealer.